VoxelForge/VoxelForge/mods/MAPGEN/mcl_villages/API.md

   This is used to influence the ratio of buildings in a village.

+is_mandatory

+: This ensures that each village will have at least one of these buildings.

 ### mobs_mc.register_villager_profession(title, table)

 **TODO** this should be somewhere else.